Mobile Black Spot on Your Farm? Here's a Practical Fix That Doesn't Wait for the Government

 Self-Install, No Technician Required

 TX-E products are designed for property owners to install themselves.
-There's no cable trenching between buildings, no specialist equipment, and no ongoing service contract.
+There's no cable trenching between buildings, no specialist equipment, and no ongoing service contract beyond your existing Starlink plan.

-Setup involves mounting the outdoor unit, connecting it to your existing router, and pairing devices.
-The process is documented step by step, and TX-E's team is available to help if you get stuck.
+Setup involves mounting the unit, connecting it to your router, and pairing devices through the TX-E app.
+Most installations take under an hour.
+TX-E's team is available to help if you get stuck.

 The Bottom Line for Farmers

 The Mobile Black Spot Program is a long game.
-If your area gets funded and a tower eventually goes up, great — that's a genuine improvement.
+If your area gets funded and a tower eventually goes up, that's a genuine improvement — and worth nominating for.

 But you don't have to wait for it.
-If you have internet at the house, TX-E gives you a practical path to reliable coverage across your sheds, yards, and outbuildings — right now, with hardware you can install yourself.
+If you have Starlink at the house, TX-E gives you a practical path to reliable connectivity across your sheds, yards, and property right now — installed by you, on your timeline, without waiting for anyone else's infrastructure decisions.